Photoemission from the gas phase using soft x-ray fs pulses: An investigation of the space-charge effects: Introduction

-A realistic $N$-body simulation of the space-charge effects should consider an initial kinetic-energy distribution of the photoelectrons $Y_{in}(E_K)$ defined in the whole range of energies from 0~eV to about $h\nu$. $Y_{in}(E_K)$ represent the photoemission spectrum unaffected by the space charge.
-The motion of each of the $N$ electrons is then calculated until the particles are spaced far enough apart that the Coulomb interactions are negligible.
-The final kinetic-energy distribution $Y_{fin}(E_K)$ of the photoelectrons is then compared with the measured spectra, analyzing in detail the modifications induced by the space charge on the various photoemission structures in both experiment and simulation.
-With this approach, it will be possible to unambiguously verify the reliability of the simulation procedure and to control the accuracy of the physical parameters at the base of the calculations, first of all the space-charge-free photoelectron spectrum $Y_{in}(E_K)$.
-The advantage of this method is the use of a single simulation procedure to consistently reconstruct the original shape of all the photoemission structures or to perform feasibility studies for future experiments that monitors the influence of the expected distortions in different kinetic-energy regions of the spectra.
 Nevertheless, the method of a full-spectrum $N$-body simulation of PES experiments has not been yet explored.
-Most of the calculations reported in literature for the photoemission from solid surfaces are focused on studying the space-charge effects on a single specific structure (a core level or the valence band), assuming for the secondary electrons a rude rectangular energy distribution \cite{Hellmann_09,Hellmann_12, Hellmann_12a} or a delta-function distribution \cite{Verna_16,Greco_16} and neglecting the contribution of the higher-energy photoelectrons (other photoemission structures and inelastically scattered electrons).
+The advantage of this method is the possibility to predict or correct for space-charge effects over the entire photoelectron spectrum.
+Most of the calculations reported in literature for the photoemission from solid surfaces are focused on studying the space-charge effects on a single specific structure (a core level or the valence band), assuming for the secondary electrons a simple rectangular energy distribution \cite{Hellmann_09,Hellmann_12, Hellmann_12a} or a delta-function distribution \cite{Verna_16,Greco_16} and neglecting the contribution of the higher-energy photoelectrons (other photoemission structures and inelastically scattered electrons).
 It must be said that a PES experiment from a solid sample is not the easiest test to attempt a full-spectrum simulation.
 Most of the particles that enter in the simulation are secondary electrons, which constitute the large majority of the overall photoelectrons (80--99~\%) \cite{Henke_81}.
 The kinetic-energy distribution of these secondary electrons is essentially a very broad bump extending from 0 to about 20~eV, which is expected to be visibly affected by the space charge only at very high pulse intensity.
 Nevertheless, secondary electrons necessarily occupy the most part of the computation time but they must be included because they are primarily responsible for the distortion of the sharper and more interesting higher energy structures (core levels, valence band and Auger peaks).

 A much smaller number of secondary electrons are generated in photoemission from the gas phase.
 In these experiments the primary photoelectrons themselves are the main source of the shift ad broadening of the PES structures that compose their kinetic-energy distribution, with a small contribution from inelastically scattered electrons.
 Measurements on gases then offer a simple way to compare the full-spectrum simulations with the experimental results with a lower computational effort with respect to the case of solids.
 Another simplification for a first test is the use of a moderate photon energy (extreme ultraviolet or soft X-rays) that avoids working on very extended `survey' spectra presenting a lot of different structures.